shamouni/shamouni.github.io/README.md

-This is a respository for my portfolio html page
+This is just my portfolio html page